CompuTec/computec-docs/docs/pdc/administrator-guide/setting-up-the-application/rfid.md

 ![PDC RFID Settings](./media/rfid/employee-settings.webp)

-If the ID is known, it can be assigned to an employee from the SAP B1 level by entering it into the PDC RFID UID field.
+If the RFID ID is known, it can be entered directly into the PDC RFID UID field in SAP Business One to assign the ID to an employee.

 ## Usage

-When the module is configured properly, we can use an RFID identifier (such as a card) to log in by placing it near the RFID reader on the login screen.
-This action automatically logs in a specific employee without requiring manual entry of login credentials.
+Once the RFID module is properly configured, employees can use their RFID card to log into the system by simply placing it near the reader on the login screen.
+This action automatically logs in the associated employee, eliminating the need for manual credentials entry.

-Inserting the card again triggers a logout.
-Inserting another employee's RFID card while logged in initiates a re-login process for that employee.
+Additionally, inserting the card again will log the user out.
+If another employee's card is inserted while logged in, the system will prompt a re-login for that individual.

+---
+In conclusion, using RFID technology for login in CompuTec PDC simplifies the process for employees while enhancing security.
+It reduces the need for manual password input and improves efficiency, making it a valuable tool for organizations looking to streamline employee access management.